-Wrapped in Hope Shawl: Free Crochet Pattern
+Wrapped in Hope Shawl: Free Crochet Prayer Shawl Pattern

-Today, I am excited to welcome Christine, my very good friend to the blog.
-We’ve come a long way.
-Got to know Christine some years back and she has tested so many of my patterns with so much attention to details, little wonder she is now a very good tech editor and pattern designer.
-Her design, wrapped in hope Tunisian crochet shawl is one that is unique in many ways – It teaches the basic skills of Tunisian crochet and also in honor of her friend Kristen.
-If you feel like supporting this mission, kindly visit her store to purchase the ad-free copy of this pattern.
+Her design, wrapped in a hopeful Tunisian crochet shawl, is unique.
+It teaches the basic skills of Tunisian crochet and is also in honor of her friend Kristen.
+If you feel like supporting this mission, kindly visit her store to purchase an ad-free copy of this pattern.

-Jeanie Patten-Coble, a breast cancer survivor, started Little Pink Houses of Hope in 2009 right after her own diagnosis.
-It was important for her to support not only the individual going through diagnosis and treatment but also their loved ones involved in the process.
-With 10 states hosting retreats and 20 retreat locations Little Pink Houses of Hope is hosting retreats from April to November.
-However, you can always check out virtual retreats all year long.
+Jeanie Patten-Coble, a breast cancer survivor, started Little Pink Houses of Hope in 2009, right after her diagnosis.
+She felt it was important to support the individuals going through diagnosis and treatment and their loved ones involved in the process.

-More details about the wrapped in hope crochet shawl pattern
+More details about the wrapped-in-hope crochet shawl pattern

-Wrapped in Hope Shawl uses a variety of Tunisian crochet stitches to create a beautiful piece to wrap yourself in love and hope.
-The yarn Christine used is WeCrochet Daydream in the colors Tulle and Tulip.
-You will need two of each color to make this project.
-You will also need an L Tunisian hook with a cable.
-Christine chose this particular yarn because it is pink in color just like breast cancer awareness.
-Talk about being wrapped in love in comfort, this yarn is fluffy and the design of this shawl is wide enough for you to feel wrapped in a hug.
+To make this project, you will need two of each color and an L Tunisian hook with a cable.
+Christine chose this particular yarn because it is pink, just like breast cancer awareness.
+Talk about being wrapped in love and comfort.
+This yarn is fluffy, and the design of this shawl is wide enough for you to feel wrapped in a hug.

 YARN

-Superfine Alpaca, 24% Nylon, 7% Merino Wool;
+WeCrochet Daydream DK weight #3 yarn (69% Superfine Alpaca, 24% Nylon, 7% Merino Wool; 142 yds/50 g skein)

 • 3 skeins Tulle (A)